chyneyee/ReadingJournal/Mystery-Thriller/The_Killer_Inside_Me-Jim_Thompson.md

 ## Personal Thoughts
 - Psychotic, meticulous and calculative.
 - Chilling.
-The story involves a lot of delving into Lou's disturbing mind, which probably makes the story more disturbing to read.
+The story involves a lot of delving into Lou's disturbing mind, which makes the story more disturbing to read.

 ***